Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

-(Equivalently, $\mu_{\xi|z} = \mu_g$.)
-The QC map from Lagrangian $\xi$- to isothermal $z$-coordinates is exactly such that it removes the shear part of the metric.
+The QC map from Lagrangian $\xi$- to isothermal $z$-coordinates exactly removes the shear part of the metric.
 (By abuse of notation, we will denote both the coordinates and the map $\xi\mapsto z(\xi,\bar\xi)$ by $z$).
-The metric, therefore, becomes isotropic and is fully described by its conformal factor $\lambda_g$
+By the Measurable Riemann Mapping theorem~\cite{Ahlfors1966}, solutions to Eq.~\eqref{eq:beltrami_g} exist as long as $|\mu_g| < k$ for some $k<1$ (microscopically, the tension triangles must be uniformly non-degenerate).
+This fact will play a crucial role in guaranteeing the existence of mechanically stable states.